 In addition, path names are used as XML attribute values in WebDAV exchanges, as well in as some of Subversion's housekeeping files.
 This means that path names can only contain legal XML (1.0) characters.
-Subversion also prohibits TAB, CR, and LF characters in path names, so they aren't broken up in diffs, or in the output of commands like svn log or svn status.
+Subversion also prohibits TAB, CR, and LF characters in path names to prevent paths from being broken up in diffs, or in the output of commands like svn log or svn status.